SS Cayuga

-SS Cayuga was a steel-hulled American package freighter in service between 1889 and 1895.
-She was built in 1889 in Cleveland, Ohio, by the Globe Iron Works Company for the Lehigh Valley Transit Company of Buffalo, New York.
-One of five identical sister ships, Cayuga entered service in 1889, carrying package freight between Buffalo and Chicago, Illinois, also making stops in Milwaukee, Wisconsin, and Gladstone, Michigan.
+SS Cayuga was a steel-hulled American package freighter in service in the late 19th century.
+She was built in 1889 in Cleveland, Ohio, by the Globe Iron Works Company Cayuga entered service the same year, carrying package freight between Buffalo and Chicago, Illinois, also making stops in Milwaukee, Wisconsin, and Gladstone, Michigan.
 Prior to her sinking, Cayuga was involved in two accidents.
-In the first in 1890, when she went aground in a gale just outside of Buffalo harbour; six tugboats managed to pull her free that same day.
+In the first in 1890, when she went aground in a gale just outside of Buffalo harbour; six tugboats pulled her free that same day.
 The second accident occurred in 1891, when Cayuga was involved in a collision with the package freighter Delaware near Cheboygan, Michigan.